Dominick & Dickerman

-Dominick and Dickerman LLC is an investment and merchant banking firm headquartered in New York City with offices in Basel, Switzerland.
-From 1899 to 2015, the firm was known as Dominick and Dominick.
-After selling its wealth management business, the firm reverted to its original name, Dominick and Dickerman.
+Dominick and Dickerman LLC is an investment and merchant banking firm headquartered in New York City.
+It also has offices in Basel, Switzerland.
+From 1899 to 2015, the firm was known as Dominick and Dominick but after selling off its wealth management business, the firm reverted to its original name, Dominick and Dickerman.

 The firm, founded in 1870, is one of the oldest, continuously operated financial services institutions in the United States.
 Dominick & Dickerman LLC has individual and corporate clients that it serves through three business divisions: Private Wealth Management; Investment Banking; and Institutional Sales.

 Private Wealth Management offers wealth management advice, including investment strategies, asset allocation, wealth and estate planning, insurance products and alternative investments.
-The Investment Banking team assists public and private corporations around the world by raising capital, developing and implementing strategic merger and acquisition plans, and advising senior management teams on a variety of governance, operations and growth issues.
+The Investment Banking team assists public and private corporations by raising capital, developing and implementing strategic merger and acquisition plans, and advising senior management teams on a variety of governance, operations and growth issues.

 Institutional Sales recommends and executes trading strategies for institutional clients in the United States and abroad.
 Dominick & Dominick LLC is a member of the Securities Investor Protection Corporation and the Financial Industry Regulatory Authority.

 History

 Founding

-The company was founded on June 15, 1870 as Dominick & Dickerman by William Gayer Dominick and Watson Bradley Dickerman.
+The company was founded on June 15, 1870, as Dominick & Dickerman by William Gayer Dominick and Watson Bradley Dickerman.
 Dominick was born in Chicago, and moved to New York as a child.
 In 1869, at the age of 25, he purchased membership on the New York Stock Exchange.
 At the NYSE, Dominick met Connecticut-born Dickerman and they went into business forming a stock brokerage firm.
 Dominick's brothers, George and Bayard Dominick, also joined the Exchange and became partners in the firm.

 Dominick & Dickerman opened its first branch in 1889 in Cincinnati, where the firm was one of only two exchange members.
 A year later, Dickerman left the firm when he was elected president of the New York Stock Exchange.
 He would serve as president from 1890 to 1892, then return to the firm.
 His cofounder, William Dominick, died in 1895 at the age of 50 to typhoid fever.
-Dickerman would retire in 1909, passing away at the age of 77 in 1923.
+Dickerman would retire in 1909, dying at the age of 77 in 1923.

-Dominick & Dickerman changed its name in 1899 to Dominick & Dominick, adding several new partners including Milnor B. Dominick, Andrew V. Stout, J.A.
-Barnard, and Bernon S. Prentice.
+Dominick & Dickerman changed its name in 1899 to Dominick & Dominick, adding several new partners including Milnor B. Dominick, Andrew V. Stout, J. A. Barnard, and Bernon S. Prentice.
 The firm was one of the original sources for closed-end funds, launching The Dominick fund, Inc in 1920 by selling 200,000 shares for a raise of $10 million.
 Despite the stock market crash in 1929, the fund survived and was listed in 1959 on the NYSE before it was merged with Putnam Fund in 1973.